Sign up to receive more information about Ross Vet's DVM program

 Our AVMA-accreditation by the American Veterinary Medical Association Council on Education™ (AVMA-COE) represents the highest levels of achievement for veterinary medicine education recognized in the United States.
-In fact, we’ve graduated more than 5,500 veterinarians, many practicing in the U.S., Canada, Puerto Rico and abroad, since our founding in 1982.
+In fact, we’ve graduated nearly 6,000 veterinarians, many practicing in the U.S., Canada, Puerto Rico and abroad, since our founding in 1982.

 At our high-tech campus, you will be challenged by a broad-based curriculum that integrates unique research opportunities, classroom study, and hands-on training.
 Our faculty have outstanding credentials in teaching and research, and they share a passion for educating the veterinarians of tomorrow.